 - DON’T consume foods that could stain your clothes.
 The same dyes can discolor your teeth over time.
 To stain inducers include coffee, tea, blueberries, soy sauce, and red wine.
 If you consume these foods, be sure to rinse and brush your teeth to minimize the damage.

 - DON’T consume refined sugars.
 Soda, candy, and other foods that contain refined sugar are especially hard on your teeth, as they provide a ready source of energy to decay-inducing bacteria.
 Even foods with natural sugars (including fruit) feed bacteria, and should be rinsed from teeth shortly after consumption.

 - DON’T consume very hot or very cold foods.
 The temperature fluctuations cause tooth enamel to expand and contract, which allows stains to penetrate.

-Whether you’re adopting healthy habits as part of your breast cancer recovery or simply hoping to improve your overall wellness, taking care of your teeth should be a top priority
+Whether you’re adopting healthy habits as part of your (opens in a new tab) or simply hoping to improve your overall wellness, taking care of your teeth should be a top priority